Pork roast with cream sauce and butter-fried cauliflower

 Rich and savory pork roast gets kicked up a notch with a decadent cream sauce and amazing butter-fried cauliflower.
 Umami at its finest!

-- 4 tablespoons 60 ml unsweetened apple sauce
+- 4 tbsp 60 ml unsweetened apple sauce

-- 1 tablespoon 1 tablespoon tamari soy sauce
+- 1 tbsp 1 tbsp tamari soy sauce

 - ¾ cup 180 ml water